Your braces are on. Now what?

 The patient must work together with the orthodontist in order to successfully complete the treatment plan.
 The teeth and jaws can only move toward their corrected positions if the patient consistently wears the rubber bands, headgear, or other appliances as prescribed by Orthodontist.

-We don’t want to stop playing the games you love!.
+We don’t want you to stop playing the games you love!.
 A protective mouthguard is advised for playing contact sports.
 In case of any accident involving the face, check your mouth and the appliances immediately.
 If teeth are loosened or the appliances damaged, Please phone us as soon as possible.
 In the meantime, treat your discomfort as you would treat any general soreness.